Roberto Morales Ojeda

+He has been described as the front runner to become the next president of Cuba.

 Early life

 Born in the province of Cienfuegos, Morales Ojeda completed a degree in medicine in 1991, with a specialization in comprehensive and general medicine.
 He later completed a master's degree in public health.

 He was elected to the National Assembly of People's Power in 2008.
 In 2014, he served as President of the sixty-seventh session of the WHO's World Health Assembly.
-On 19 April 2018, he was elected one of the six Vice-Presidents of Cuba.
+On 19 April 2018, he was elected one of the six Vice-presidents of Cuba.
 The National Assembly officially approved his, as well as other Cabinet nominations, in a vote of confidence on 21 July 2018.